vmware-tanzu/tanzu-dev-portal/content/guides/test-doubles/index.md

 title:  "Choosing the Right Test Double"
 featured: false
 linkTitle: Choosing the Right Test Double
-description: "An introduction to test doubles, the types of test doubles, and when/how to use them"
+description: "An introduction to test doubles, the types of test doubles, and when and how to use them"
 date: "2022-01-01"
 lastmod: "2022-01-01"
 topics:
 - Testing
 tags:
 - testing
-- test doubles
-- dummies
-- spies
-- stubs
-- mocks
-- fakes
 level1: Building Modern Applications
 level2: Modern Development Practices
 # Author(s)